mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 This folder contains all the MongoDB Atlas backend configuration files.

-## Setup the MongoDB Atlas Digital-Twin Backend
+## Setup the MongoDB Atlas Backend

 1. Create a [MongoDB Cloud](https://cloud.mongodb.com/) user account and ensure that you have access to an organization/project.
 2. [Create a free MongoDB cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) in your preferred region and call it **"Connected-Products"**. <br>Shared clusters should work.
 Serverless instances are **not yet** supported!